E-commerce

 • Growth in the number of relevant referring domains (via a third-party tool if needed)

-If traffic remains modest at first, that is not necessarily a failure: you are validating that the site is technically sound and that the content is starting to match intent.
-For more in-depth audits later, lay the groundwork with our SEO audit guide.
+If traffic remains modest at first, that doesn't necessarily mean failure: you're validating that the site is technically sound and that the content is beginning to match search intent.
+For more in-depth audits later, prepare the ground with our SEO audit guide.

 SEO strategy: growing brand

-When pages are already ranking and the link profile is becoming denser, you can capitalize rather than rebuild everything.
-Identify queries where you appear on the second page: often, strengthening content, using clearer titles, or adding targeted FAQ blocks is enough to gain positions.
-Customer reviews and user-generated content reinforce credibility when they are authentic and moderated.
+When pages are already ranking and the link profile is becoming denser, you can capitalize rather than rebuild everything from scratch.
+Identify the queries where you appear on page two: often, strengthening the content, more explicit titles, or targeted FAQ blocks are enough to gain positions.
+Customer reviews and user-generated content strengthen credibility when they are authentic and moderated.

-• Non-brand queries: leverage the Search Console query report to spot variants (synonyms, spoken phrasing) to integrate naturally.
+• Non-brand queries : use the Search Console queries report to spot variants (synonyms, spoken formulations) to incorporate naturally.

-• Competitive monitoring: analyze how competitors structure their filters and collection templates without copying: draw inspiration from the intents they cover.
+• Competitive monitoring : analyze how competitors structure their filters and collection templates without copying: draw inspiration from the intents covered.

-• Behavioral data: use internal journeys to improve collection-to-product internal linking and reduce dead ends.
+• Behavioral data : use internal journeys to improve collection-to-product linking and reduce dead ends.

-• Structured data: according to Shopify, structured data helps search engines interpret price, availability, or reviews: verify validity in Search Console after deployment.
+• Structured data : according to Shopify, structured data helps search engines interpret price, availability or reviews: check validity in Search Console after deployment.

 KPIs to track (growing brand)

-• Average positions and impressions for a set of non-brand queries
+• Average positions and impressions across a basket of non-brand queries

-• CTR in SERPs to adjust titles and metas
+• CTR in the SERPs to adjust titles and metas

 • Organic traffic by segment (collections vs blog vs product)